Your projects are unique. And the proofreading, editing and transcription prices I quote are unique to your projects too.

 Spreadsheets may have descriptions with a whopping list of brand rules to double check.
 Or there may be none at all.
 If there are a lot of rules to work with, I might suggest these projects are billed based on the amount of time it takes to complete.
 I’ll let you know if that’s the best way forwards.

 Audio transcription is often quoted per audio minute.
 And one hour of audio can take up to four hours to transcribe.
 That’s for clearly audible, one-on-one interviews with no accents too.
 A set fee based on your specific audio content gets rid of that risk of rushing through your file.
 There’s time for a meticulous transcription and full proofread, so you get a clear copy of your content.
+As a guide, 30 minutes of good quality audio with 2 people talking (no accents) is £100.

 TIMESCALES: A speedy turnaround doesn’t fit with what I do.
 It’s a methodical process.
 And I need to know that I’ve checked your copy fully so it’s to my high standards.
-I’m fussy like that.